-Most policies also cover detached structures such as a garage, tool shed or gazebo—generally for about 10 percent of the amount of insurance you have on the structure of your home.
+Your homeowners policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning or other disasters listed in your policy.
+Most policies also cover detached structures such as a garage, tool shed or gazebo—generally for about 10 percent of the amount of insurance you have on the structure of the house.

 Your furniture, clothes, sports equipment and other personal items are covered if they are stolen or destroyed by fire, hurricane or other insured disasters.
-The coverage is generally 50 to 70 percent of the insurance on the structure of your home.
-The best way to determine if this is enough coverage is to conduct a home inventory.
+The coverage is generally 50 to 70 percent of the insurance you have on the structure of the house.

 Personal belongings coverage includes items stored off-premises—this means you are covered anywhere in the world.
 Some companies limit the amount to 10 percent of the amount of insurance you have for your possessions.
 You also have up to $500 of coverage for unauthorized use of your credit cards.

 Expensive items like jewelry, furs, art, collectibles and silverware are covered, but there are usually dollar limits if they are stolen.
 To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for its officially appraised value.